pahlawandevisa/Universal-PHP-Mailer/README.md

 This mailer is capable of sending anything.
 You can use it to send very simple mail and even some very complex content combinations.
 Just give it whatever you have and fire it off!
 It will automatically configure itself to compose the correct MIME mail string with whatever parts are appropriate.

 When using the `SMTP` method, the mailer reuses the same socket connection for sending multiple messages, thus achieving better efficiency than the `mail()` function method.
+At this time, the `SMTP` method supports only `localhost` SMTP server.

 These are the possible combinations (automatic configurations):